CodeAtCode/mysql-backup/readme.md

 # How to use

-1. Make sure you have all modules installed
+1. Make sure you have all modules installed and perl 5.30 >=
 2. Rename `config.sample.yaml` to `config.yaml`
 3. Fill out `config.yaml` with your information
 4. Create a cron or run `backup.pl`